nicolasbachmaier/BakkesmodPluginTemplate/README.md

 # BakkesmodPluginTemplate

+## Changes:
+added macros.h file with some linker macros to save some time.
+Currently macros include only the checks for freeplay, offline, online, replay, ..

 ## Instructions for use
  1. Download the repo as a zip
  2. Move the zip into Documents\Visual Studio 2022\Templates\ProjectTemplates